jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Generic Data Types/task.md

 ### In Struct Definitions

 We can also define structs to use a generic type parameter in one or more fields using the `<>` syntax.
-Listing 10-6 shows how to define a `Point<T>` struct to hold `x` and `y` coordinate values of any type.
+The example below shows how to define a `Point<T>` struct to hold `x` and `y` coordinate values of any type.

 ```rust
     struct Point<T> {